skip to main content

 • Represented car wash equipment distribution company in breach of contract dispute with car wash owner, which settled after obtaining favorable evidentiary ruling immediately before trial

-• government’s motion to dismiss Federal Tort Claims Act lawsuit filed on behalf of children separated from their parents at the border in putative damages class action seeking compensation for the children and the establishment of a fund for ongoing mental health treatment and monitoring
+• Defeated government’s motion to dismiss Federal Tort Claims Act lawsuit filed on behalf of children separated from their parents at the border before favorably settling the case

 • Persuaded a federal district court judge in Massachusetts to permit a civil rights class action lawsuit to proceed against the City of Methuen, its police chief, and several individual police officers for using a factually inaccurate and coercive Spanish-language advice-of-rights form during OUI arrests